-Traveling in Malaysia has proven out to be an absolutely fantastic choice for us.
+Traveling in Malaysia has proven to be an absolutely fantastic choice for us!
 We arrived in May 2019 and traveled throughout Malaysia for three months.
 The free visa allowed us to stay this long and we thought why not take advantage of it!

-But besides a free 90-day visa on arrival, why traveling in Malaysia for so long?
+But besides a free 90-day visa on arrival, why should we travel in Malaysia for so long?

-Why is obvious.
-It is a beautiful country that offers many possibilities so there is always something for everyone.
-Be it nature, big cities, or beach holidays.
+Well, we think the why is obvious.
+It is a beautiful country that offers many possibilities which means that there is always something for everyone.
+Be it nature, big cities, or beach holidays, Malaysia has it all!

 We will take you on our journey through this country and show you the itinerary that we have chosen, our travel expenses, travel durations, and what we particularly liked.